 A scalene triangle is a triangle in which all three sides have different lengths.
-The scalene triangle inequality theorem states that in such a triangle, the angle facing the larger side has a measure larger than the angle facing the smaller side.
+The scalene inequality theorem states that in such a triangle, the angle facing the larger side has a measure larger than the angle facing the smaller side.

 In scalene triangle ΔABC, AB>AC.
 Show that m∠ACB> m∠ABC

 Let’s try to combine these two things: to use the Base Angles theorem, we’ll construct an isosceles triangle.
 Since we know AB>AC, we’ll find a point D, on side AB, such that AD=AC.

 From the Base Angles theorem, we know ∠ADC≅ ∠ACD, and so m∠ADC= m∠ACD.
 But as D is an interior point to angle ∠ACB, from the angle addition postulate we know that m∠ACB = m∠ACD+m∠DCB, and so m∠ACB > m∠ACD and so m∠ACB > m∠ADC.
 But ∠ADC is an exterior angle to triangle ΔDBC, and so is equal to the sum of the two remote interior angles.

 So if m∠ADC=m∠DBC+m∠DCB, m∠ADC>m∠DBC.
 Combining this with m∠ACB > m∠ADC we get m∠ACB > m∠ABC

 (4) m∠ADC= m∠ACD // Defintion of congruent angles